MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex2_Manage_Users_and_Groups.md

 3. On the **Licenses** page, the **Subscriptions** tab is displayed by default.
 In the list of subscriptions, note the **Enterprise Mobility + Security E5** and **Microsoft 365 E5** subscriptions don't have any available licenses.
 Your lab tenant provides 20 licenses for each subscription, but all 40 licenses have been assigned.
 Since you must assign Holly both an **Enterprise Mobility + Security E5** license and a **Microsoft 365 E5** license, you must first unassign the licenses from an existing user account to make them available for Holly.

 4. In the **Microsoft 365 admin center** navigation pane, select **Users** and then select **Active users**.
 In the **Active users** list, you will see the list of existing user accounts that were created for you by your lab hosting provider.
-You plan to unassign the **Enterprise Mobility + Security E5** license and **Microsoft 365 E5** license from Christie Cline's account so that you can reassign them to Holly Dickson's new account.
+You plan to unassign the **Enterprise Mobility + Security E5** and **Microsoft 365 E5** licenses from Christie Cline's account so that you can reassign them to Holly Dickson's new account.

 5. On the **Active users** page, in the list of users, select **Christie Cline**.